Lab 04 - Test Cases

 Using an array, we can speed up the algorithm.
 The algorithm we are using is called Sieve of Eratosthenes.

-Consider all integers from to
+Consider all integers from 2 to n

 Take 2 (which happens to be the smallest prime), and cross out all multiples of 2 in the list.